doableware/djongo/docs/docs/home.md

 layout: splash
 title: "Object Database Mapper"
 excerpt:
-tagline: Python Object to Database Mapper
+tagline: Easy Safe Database Programming

-description: "Djongo is a MongoDB Document Mapper.
-A smarter approach to pymongo programming by mapping python objects to MongoDB documents.
+description: "Djongo is a smarter approach to pymongo programming.
+It maps python objects to MongoDB documents.
 It can be used with relational SQL databases as well."

 classes:
     - home